BrianARuff/auto-copy-on-hold/PRIVACY_POLICY.md

 Data Collection

-We do not collect any personal information from users.
+I do not collect any personal information from users.
 The extension operates solely by accessing and copying the text that you manually select in your browser.

 Data Usage

-Since we do not collect any data, there is no data usage beyond the immediate copying of the selected text to your clipboard.
+Since I do not collect any data, there is no data usage beyond the immediate copying of the selected text to your clipboard.
 All operations are performed locally on your device.

 Data Security

-We prioritize your data security.
+I prioritize your data security.
 All processes performed by Auto-Copy on Hold occur locally within your browser and device.
-We do not transmit or store any data externally, ensuring that your information remains secure.
+I do not transmit or store any data externally, ensuring that your information remains secure.

 Third-Party Services